 The Gila Wilderness

 The Gila Wilderness, (pronounced Hee-Lah) is found in southwest New Mexico, just north of Silver City, with low elevations of 5000 feet that climb to over 11,000 feet in many places.

-The Mogollon’s tallest peak is the Whitewater-Baldy at 10,895 feet that sits at the western point of the wilderness.
+The Mogollon’s tallest peak is the Whitewater-Baldy at 10,895 feet which sits at the western point of the wilderness.
 At the northeast corner is Black Mountain at 9,287 ft.
 As I mentioned earlier, altitude climbing has to be taken seriously.
-Experienced backpackers know to prepare by over hydrating two weeks before their trip.
+Experienced backpackers know to prepare by overhydrating two weeks before their trip.
 You should also carry electrolyte tablets that dissolve in water.